YXCS-cya/portfolio-showcase/README.md

 Finally, in **Memory Bottle**, I applied everything I had learned to build a full-stack web application from scratch — with a clear architecture, permission control, and a user-centered design aimed at preserving family memories.

 Although I often followed online resources or consulted AI tools for syntax and best practices, every decision — from directory structure to REST API design — was made, tested, and refined by myself.
-I consider *Memory Bottle* not just a course project, but the culmination of my undergraduate journey: a proof that I can design, build, and iterate a real application on my own.
+I consider *Memory Bottle* can be the culmination of my undergraduate journey: a proof that I can design, build, and iterate a real application on my own.

 This portfolio is therefore not only a showcase of projects, but also a reflection of my learning process — how I moved from curiosity to understanding, and from understanding to creation.
 Above all, these projects remind me that learning to build software is also learning to think — systematically, patiently, and creatively.